oguz-yilmaz/file-system-server/README.md

 ## File System Server

+⚠️ THIS IS A WORK IN PROGRESS. ⚠️

 Welcome to the File System Server Daemon!
 This project is a simple file system server written in Golang.
 It allows you to create, edit, and delete files and directories by sending JSON data.
 Communication with the server is done using